on orders of $85 or more

 Reynolds Settlers in Canada in the 19th Century

 - Benjamin, Caleb, and Thomas Reynolds were among the United Empire Loyalists who settled in Ontario, Canada following the American War of Independence

 - Christopher Reynolds, who landed in Nova Scotia in 1830

-- Robert Reynolds, aged 36, a labourer, arrived in Saint John, NB aboard the ship "Billow" in 1833
+- Robert Reynolds, aged 36, a labourer, arrived in Saint John, New Brunswick aboard the ship "Billow" in 1833

-- Margaret Reynolds, aged 35, arrived in Saint John, NB aboard the ship "Billow" in 1833
+- Margaret Reynolds, aged 35, arrived in Saint John, New Brunswick aboard the ship "Billow" in 1833

 - Alice Dunphy Reynolds, who landed in Nova Scotia in 1835

 Reynolds Settlers in Australia in the 19th Century

 - George Reynolds, Scottish convict from Edinburgh, who was transported aboard the "Agamemnon" on April 22, 1820, settling in New South Wales, Australia

 - John Reynolds, English convict from Southampton, who was transported aboard the "Asia" on April 1st, 1822, settling in New South Wales, Austraila